Below you can find a complete list of Trinidadian animals. We currently track 185 animals in Trinidad and Tobago and are adding more every day!

 Where To Find The Top Wild Animals in Trinidad and Tobago

-The top wild fauna in T & T can be found in its moist forests the dry forests, xeric scrubland, and mangrove swamps.
+The top wild fauna in T & T can be found in its moist forests dry forests, xeric scrubland, and mangrove swamps.
 There are also freshwater rivers and streams and dams, coral reefs, seagrass beds, and the open ocean.

 The government of Trinidad and Tobago recognizes 61 protected areas around the country, and they are separated into categories that include national parks, natural landmarks, nature conservation reserves, scenic landscapes, scientific reserves, and recreation parks, all of which cover some 170,502 acres.